-Investments in subsidiary companies are held at the fair value of their underlying assets and liabilities.
+Investments of the parent in subsidiary companies are held at the fair value of their underlying assets and liabilities.
 Where a subsidiary has negative net assets it is included in investments at nil value and a provision made for it on the balance sheet.